 It’s a simple concept, but one that’s stood the test of time which is why the folks at Goodbudget have jumped on the idea and given it an upgrade for the digital age!

 Goodbudget lets you create virtual envelopes which you can only spend from if it matches the purpose of the envelope.
 The simplicity makes it a great app for those who are just starting on their money-saving journey.

 If you prefer having all your information together in one easily accessible interface, then Moneytree is the perfect app for you.
 It works by collecting all your financial data such as bank accounts, loans and credit cards and displays in-app for a truly holistic understanding of your ingoing and outgoings.

 The best part?
 Moneytree also collects all your loyalty points such as Frequent Flyer and FlyBuys so that you know exactly how many you have and when you can use them.
 MoneyTree will even send you notifications when they’re going to expire.

-A clever budgeting app that can be used globally, Spendee let’s you sync all your bank accounts so they can be accessed from the same interface, and easily managed.
+Spendee is a clever budgeting app that can be used globally and lets you sync all your bank accounts so they can be accessed from the same interface, and easily managed.

 Because it can sync with hundreds of different banks across the globe, Spendee is perfect for people who need to switch between currencies with the flick of a finger.